 There is no cure at the moment, but many women find relief pursuing a multi-disciplinary treatment strategy with excision surgery as the cornerstone.
 Painkillers and hormonal treatments, such as birth control pills and GnRH agonists, are commonly prescribed by OBGYNS, but these medications are only bandaids to manage the symptoms.
 It is important to realize that the majority of OBGYNs do not know how to properly treat the disease.
 As a first step, we suggest finding an endometriosis specialist.

 For over a decade, Shannon has produced award-winning feature films and TV series for Discovery Channel and NatGeo.
 Before that, she practiced international law and was part of the legal team that prosecuted Enron.
-She went to film school at NYU and has a law degree from Vanderbilt.

 That’s what she’s done, but not who she is.